Thich Nhat Hanh

 Thich Nhat Hanh has established monastic and practice centers around the world, including Deer Park in California, Blue Cliff in New York and Magnolia Grove in Mississippi.
 After almost 40 years of exile, he was allowed to return to Vietnam in 2005 and again in 2007.
 During these visits, he gave teachings at retreats attended by tens of thousands of Vietnamese.
 His most recent tour of North America was in 2013, when he and his monks, nuns, and members of the Order of Interbeing led retreats and gave public talks in Ontario, New York, Massachusetts, Mississippi and California.

-Between teaching tours, Thich Nhat Hanh lives at Plum Village in southwest France, a monastery and retreat center visited by thousands of people annually.
+Until he suffered a stroke, Thich Nhat Hanh lived at Plum Village in southwest France, a monastery and retreat center visited by thousands of people annually.
+He since has recovered sufficiently to reside at his root monastery, Tu Hieu, in Vietnam's Hue Province.
 Thich Nhat Hanh has written more than 100 books, many of which are published in English by Parallax Press.
 His life and teachings have deeply influenced and inspired many millions of people around the world.